 How To Fix A Warped Record

-Warping is a common form of vinyl record damage and can occur for many reasons.
+Warping is a fairly common type of vinyl damage and it can occur for any number of reasons.

-Warping drastically detracts from the audio quality of the record and can sometimes make your record entirely unplayable.
+Warping massively detracts from the audio quality of the record and it can sometimes be so bad, that it makes your record totally unplayable.

-This common audiophile problem leaves many vinyl lovers wondering how to fix a warped record…
+This common problem leaves many vinyl lovers wondering exactly how to fix a warped record…

-…or if the only solution is a very expensive replacement!
+…or if the only solution is an expensive replacement!

+How To Fix A Warped Record